a-elgohary/a-elgohary/README.md

 # 💫 About Me:
-I'm Abdullah El-Gohary, a data analyst with a keen interest in data science and currently studying machine learning.
-I'm eager to collaborate on exciting data projects and am always open to exploring new opportunities.
-I'm available for professional connections and discussions regarding data projects.
+I'm Abdullah El-Gohary, a data-driven analyst with a strong accounting foundation.
+I specialize in using Figma and Power BI to translate complex data into clear, actionable insights that help businesses make informed decisions.
+I'm dedicated to crafting dashboards that are accurate, intuitive, and user-friendly, ensuring that stakeholders can easily access and understand the information they need.

+With proven experience in SQL, Python, and Power BI, I help organizations unlock the full potential of their data.

+Let's connect to explore how I can contribute to your next project! 🚀

 ## 🌐 Socials: